AdaGold/TaskList/README.md

+## Reflection
+### What went well:
+  Creating all the pages and forms was pretty straighforward.
+I definitely feel more comfortable with routing (but not completely).

+### What I'm still working on understanding better:
+  I tried for a long time to have the checkbox control an attribute, but I only managed to get it to display an attribute.

+### What did chair pair do differently:

 # Task List Rails ✅
 We are going to build a Task List in Rails.
 This web application will enable us to keep track of list of tasks with the functionality to add, edit and remove tasks from a list.